Tranmere Rovers F.C.: 2000 and beyond

-In the 1999–2000 season, despite severe financial constraints, victories over a succession of Premiership sides led not only to a place in the sixth round of the FA Cup but a place in the 2000 Football League Cup Final against Leicester City – the first time Rovers had ever reached a major final.
+In the 1999–2000 season, victories over Premiership sides including West Ham United and Sunderland, and First Division club Fulham led, not only to a place in the sixth round of the FA Cup, but also a place in the 2000 Football League Cup final against Leicester City – the first time in the club's history that Rovers had reached the final of one of England's two most important trophies.
 Matt Elliott scored Leicester's opening goal, before Tranmere's Clint Hill was sent off for a second bookable offence.
-Despite being reduced to ten men, David Kelly equalised; but Elliot soon netted Leicester's second goal and Tranmere lost the match 2–1.
-It was the last League Cup game to be played at the original Wembley stadium.
+Despite being reduced to ten men, David Kelly equalised; however, Elliot scored Leicester's second goal three minutes later, and Tranmere lost the match 2–1.
+This was the last League Cup game held at the original Wembley stadium.

-In 2000, the all-white kit was reintroduced and is still used in 2014.
-That season they enjoyed yet another run in Cup competitions beating local Premier League rivals Everton 3–0 at Goodison Park, then Southampton 4–3 (after being 0–3 down), before finally bowing out to Liverpool.
-They nevertheless struggled in League matches; Aldridge quit before Tranmere's relegation to Division Two ended a spell of ten years in Division One.
+In 2000, Tranmere Rovers had another cup competition run, beating local Premier League rival Everton 3–0 at Goodison Park, then Southampton 4–3 (after being 0–3 down), before exiting after a loss to another local rival, Premier League club Liverpool.
+However, despite their cup success, Rovers struggled in the league.
+Aldridge quit as manager before Tranmere's relegation to Division Two, which ended a spell of ten years in Division One.